-- the expansion of existing institutions
+the expansion of existing institutions

-- the development of new programs
+the development of new programs

-- the design of systematic, comprehensive approaches for in-service education.
+the design of systematic, comprehensive approaches for

+service education.

-4. The environment and agents for change.
+4. The environment and agents for change:

 Though a consensus is emerging concerning the need to upgrade Jewish education, any dramatic change will require the development of community awareness and commitment.
 The key opinion makers, community leaders, academics and educators will have to be identified.
-They will have to be engaged in the process initiated by the commission and convinced to join and play an active role in support of this effort.
+They will have to be engaged in the process initiated by the commission, they will have to be convinced to join and play an active role to support this effort.
 They are indispensable if the process is to lead to change.
 One of the important assignments of the commission will be to identify those individuals, constituencies, institutions and organizations that can help effect change.
-Strategies will have to be devised to involve them in all of the stages of the commission's work and ultimately in the implementation of its findings.
+Strategies will have to be devised to involve them in all of the stages of the commission's work and ultimately in the implementation of its findings. curriculum developers, experts in Jewish content for informal education, etc.).
+To improve the education of educators, it may be necessary to expand existing institutions, develop new programs, and design systematic. comprehensive approaches for in-service education.